SD2E/sd2nb-app/README.md

 ### Invalid Credentials ###

 Auth: If you get this error *Invalid Credentials* and a failure, we've failed to automatically update your API session.
-For now, just run the following, providing your TACC password when asked.
-It should give you at least 4 hours of valid session.
+Running the following command will remedy this situation:

 ```shell
 auth-tokens-create -S